flocto/writeups/2022/LITCTF/SecureWebsite/README.md

 This means that when we input a password, if this function ever gets called, we should see a significant increase in the time it takes for the server to respond.
+## Attack
+We can utilize something called a timing attack.
+When a character is decrypted using the RSA, it takes a really long time.
+If the character matches, then the next character will also take a long time to decrypt.

+This means for each position in the password, we can try every single possible character and find the one which takes the longest for the server to return a response, meaning that character is correct and the next one was decrypted (this is what increases the time).

 ## Hindrance
 There is just a small little bit before we go implementing our timing attack exploit.